shaundon/mirage/README.md

 * Geo data is needed to get the weather.
 * `TflLines` takes an array of objects.
 These map to data from the TfL arrivals API.
 For example https://api.tfl.gov.uk/Line/484/Arrivals.
 You can find the official name of your bus stop or station by looking at the API in your browser.
 Or on Citymapper.
 * `trainStation` takes a 3 letter station code.
 You can find these on Wikipedia.
+* `dateMessages` is an optional array of extra messages to display based on the current date.
+Dates must not be zero-padded.

 ## Other notes